madMAx43v3r/chia-plotter/README.md

 RAM usage depends on `<threads>` and `<buckets>`.
 With the new default of 256 buckets it's about 0.5 GB per thread at most.

+`-G option` Will alternate the tempdir used while plotting to give each one, tmpdir and tmpdir2, equal usage.
+The first plot creation will use tmpdir and tempdir2 as expected.
+The next run, if -n equals 2 or more, will swap the order to tmpdir2 and tmpdir.
+The next run swaps again to tmpdir and tmpdir2.
+This will occur until the number of plots created is reached or until stopped.

 ### RAM disk setup on Linux
 `sudo mount -t tmpfs -o size=110G tmpfs /mnt/ram/`